21003698/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Diff = A ⊕ B ⊕ Bin B = A'Bin + A'B + BBin

 ## Procedure
 Write the detailed procedure here

+1.Use module projname(input,output) to start the Verilog programmming.

+2.Assign inputs and outputs using the word input and output respectively.

+3.Use defined keywords like wire,assign and required logic gates to represent the boolean expression.

+4.Use each output to represnt onre for differnce and the other for borrow.

+5.End the verilog program using keyword endmodule.

 ~~~
 ## Program: